Optimizing Launch Angle

 How to Train Attack and Launch Angles

-For training methods demonstrating how to adjust the hitter’s attack angle to achieve the desired launch angle, see The Ultimate Hitting Training Guide, Tool XXVII: Universal Quality At-Bat Drills, Drill VI – Optimize Launch Angle Drill.
+For training methods demonstrating how to adjust the hitter’s attack angle to achieve the desired launch angle, click for details about our new drills book The Ultimate Hitting Training Guide, Tool XXVII: Universal Quality At-Bat Drills, Drill VI – Optimize Launch Angle Drill.

 Building Rome Series Books: Building the High-Level Swing Series